uniquekid/cfa-texts/README.md

 This line writes the text of the card into a global array `CardText`.
 On the first line of the text we always write first clan or nation and then card's races, each is separated by a slash (`/`).

-After that come card's restrictions in parentheses, if there are any, like this:
+After that comes the card's restrictions in parentheses, if there are any, like this:

 ```
 (PREMIUM JP & EN: Restricted to 1.)